Explore the Waitomo Area on a Budget

 Visit the most Kiwiana display in the world!
 The Ed Hillary Walkway is Otorohanga‘s pride, a town just 15-minutes’ drive out of Waitomo.
 Each themed display box showcases something typically New Zealand, from pavlova to the Haka.
 In fact, the whole town is decorated in Kiwiana items, so walk around town and see what you discover!
 (If you have no idea what Kiwiana is, maybe you should take a look at What is Kiwiana?)

 Location: Otorohanga, just 14km (7 miles) out of Waitomo on State Highway 3.
 The Walkway is on the main street, you can’t miss it!

 You’ve probably heard of Hot Water Beach in the Coromandel.
 Well, you can also dig your own hot pools in the sand at Kawhia (Te Puia) Hot Springs on Ocean Beach.
 Time your visit two hours before and after low tide and bring a spade to dig your very own hot pool.

-Location: 69km from Waitomo.
+Location: 69km (43 miles) from Waitomo.
 Kawhia is at the end of State Highway 31, accessed from Otorohanga.

 6. Te Kuiti